mikl0s/dns.services/README.md

 A Python client library and CLI tool for managing DNS records through the DNS.services API.
 This tool provides a simple and intuitive interface for managing domains and DNS records programmatically or via command line.

-Any transaction based API endpoints have been descoped.
-The scope of the module is to manage domains and DNS entries programatically.
+The DNS.Services API endpoints have been descoped, to only implement domains, DNS and Clientarea.
+The scope of this module is to securely manage domains and DNS entries programatically.

 ## Features